Sewing with Waterproof Fabrics

 Types of Waterproof Fabric: Synthetic versus Natural

 Synthetic materials (such as vinyl) are reliably waterproof and durable, but they come at a cost to the environment.
 Vinyl production includes chemicals such as ethylene dichloride, mercury, and polychlorinated biphenyls, which wind up in the environment if not disposed of properly.
-Some alternatives to purely synthetic waterproofing include fibre blends like our organic cotton + recycled nylon Italian Water-resistant Gabardine.
+Some eco-friendly alternatives include our Recycled Dintex Softshell which is made of recycled Repreve® polyester fibres (recycled plastic bottles) and it's Oeko-Tex Standard 100-certified.
+The Dintex technology features an advanced laminated membrane that guarantees superior water and wind resistance, which is great for moderate weather conditions like rain or snow.
+Another alternative to purely synthetic waterproofing include fibre blends like our organic cotton + recycled nylon Italian Water-resistant Gabardine.
 Add Waterproof Seam Tape to seal up every seam!
 This handy notion ensures that the water can't leak in where your pattern pieces join up.

-Cotton, on the other hand, is commonly chosen as a natural fibre for waterproofing.
+On the purely natural fibre side, cotton is commonly chosen as a natural fibre for waterproofing.
 Long staple fibres, in particular, make for good waterproofing, as the weave structure encourages water to slide off rather than soak in.
 When paired with a waterproof coating, these tightly woven fibres become impenetrable and keep water out.

 Waterproof Coatings